Yefym707/Game/README.md

 # Survival Board Game

 This repository contains a small prototype of a turn-based survival board game.
+The player roams a 10×10 grid collecting supplies while avoiding zombies.

 ## Requirements
 - Python 3.12+